Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 disabled, extensions add no acceptance delay.

 Each gate starts and measures its own bounded observation window independently.
 Export can therefore align or expire while RNG is still progressing.
-Readiness is re-evaluated against current peer positions and the ordinary transaction set, not latched across changes in those inputs.
+Successful alignment is rechecked against current peer positions and the ordinary transaction set while the other gate is waiting; an expired Export decision remains terminal for the round.
 An export-side convergence failure must not change RNG semantics; an RNG fallback must not make export unsafe.